leafac/kill-the-newsletter/static/fonts/typeface-pt-sans/README.md

-# typeface-pt-serif
+# typeface-pt-sans

-The CSS and web font files to easily self-host “PT Serif”.
+The CSS and web font files to easily self-host “PT Sans”.

 ## Install

-`npm install --save typeface-pt-serif`
+`npm install --save typeface-pt-sans`

 ## Use